-Serve up a healthy vegetarian dinner with this simple Italian Green Lentils recipe with rice that’s bursting with freshness from tomatoes and fresh herbs.
-You can serve it chunky or pureed smooth and it’s a yummy iron-rich recipe to pair with rice or noodles!
+Serve up a healthy vegetarian dinner with this simple Italian Lentils recipe that’s bursting with freshness from tomatoes and fresh herbs.
+You can serve it chunky or pureed smooth, and it’s a yummy iron-rich recipe to pair with rice or noodles!

 I try to keep lentils in my pantry so I have them for quick family dinners during the week—which I tend to turn to whenever I run out of cooking ideas.
 And this recipe, which also uses canned tomatoes, is a perfect pantry dinner when it seems like there’s no food in the house!